-A simple swap to a bamboo brush does wonders.
-Even if bamboo isn’t as colorful (sigh), it’s a quick replenishing resource that yields a biodegradable brush.
+A simple swap to a bamboo toothbrush does wonders.
+Even if bamboo isn’t as colorful, it’s a quick replenishing resource that yields a biodegradable brush.
 Just be sure to remove the bristles before composting as no bamboo toothbrush (yet, at least) has truly compostable bristles (check here for more info).

 Bamboo toothbrushes are super accessible these days.
 Alternatively, check out The Goodwell Company which makes super sleek looking aluminum handled brushes with refillable bristles.

 Next, swap out your really slow to non-degradable tube of toothpaste for some toothpaste tabs, tooth soap sticks, tooth powder, or your own DIY paste.

 Again, we’ve found some great options which you can check out here.
 Then, you can finish off with mouthwash tablets!

 Finally, if you’re a frequent flosser (which you should be, as it’s great dental hygiene practice!), switch over to zero waste floss.
 Yup, this is a thing too!
 And haven’t you ever thought how crazy it is that with regular floss they package it in such excessive plastic for the little amount of floss you actually get?
 Us too!